wp-plugins/nvd3-visualisations/readme.txt

 = 1.2.3 =
 Version 1.2.3 -
 More pretty & helpfull demo charts with titles.
 New examples how to use XML input files.
-Tested with WP v3.9.
+Tested with the newest WordPress 3.9.

 = 1.2.2 =
 Version 1.2.2 -